William Zinsser: Early life and family

-Zinsser attended Buckley Country Day School, Deerfield Academy and graduated from Princeton University.
-He married Carolyn Fraser Zinsser, with whom he had two children, including John Zinsser, a painter.
-The Zinssers lived in New York City and in Niantic, Connecticut.
-One of his cousins married Konrad Adenauer; another was the spouse of John J. McCloy; Zinsser wrote, "So it happened that the two men who collaborated most closely on the creation of the new Germany were Zinsser relatives."

-Zinsser was second cousin of the painter Thomas S. Buechner.
+He married Carolyn Fraser, with whom he had two children, including John Zinsser, a painter of abstract art.
+The Zinssers owned homes in New York City and Niantic, Connecticut.
+Zinsser had several famous people in his wider family network.
+One of his cousins married Konrad Adenauer, first chancellor of West Germany; another relative was the spouse of John J. McCloy.
+Zinsser noted, "So it happened that the two men who collaborated most closely on the creation of the new Germany were Zinsser relatives."
+He was also a second cousin of the painter Thomas S. Buechner.